advanced-computer-lab-2023/khaleha-ala-alah-Pharmacy/README.md

 ## Quickstart:

--Fork the repository.
+1- Fork the repository.

--Clone your fork and create a new branch: git checkout -b my-branch-name.
+2- Clone your fork and create a new branch: git checkout -b my-branch-name.

--Make your changes, test them, and ensure they follow the project's coding standards.
+3- Make your changes, test them, and ensure they follow the project's coding standards.

--Commit your changes with a clear and detailed commit message.
+4- Commit your changes with a clear and detailed commit message.

--Push your changes to your forked repository.
+5- Push your changes to your forked repository.

--Open a pull request to the main branch of the original repository.
+6- Open a pull request to the main branch of the original repository.

--Provide as much information as possible with the pull request description.
+7- Provide as much information as possible with the pull request description.